Aurelian-Shuttleworth/agent-ear/docs/how-to-guides/how-to-write-your-own-prompt-template.md

 mkdir -p ~/agent-ear-templates
 ```

-Copy a packaged template as a starting point — the repository's [`templates/`](../../templates/) directory has six to choose from, and `templates/internal/` shows the structure used for video and audio ingestion.
+Copy a packaged template as a starting point: the repository's [`templates/`](../../templates/) directory has six to choose from, and `templates/internal/` shows the structure used for video and audio ingestion.

 ### 2. Write the template